Fit for summer!

 Thinking bikini?
 Life Force Fitness has 5 top tips for getting in shape

 Just half an hour in Jon’s company talking about fitness and I was feeling super motivated and reflecting on how his ethos of health and fitness being a lifestyle choice, not a quick fix, is exactly where it’s at.
 And you only have to look at Jon to see he IS the advert for Life Force Fitness, the new kid on the ‘personal training studio’ block.

-The official launch of the studio is this Saturday, Jan 13, and I went along to Moulton Park, Northampton, to talk to Jon about his new venture, which focuses on conditioning/personal training and weight loss.
+The official launch of the studio was on Jan 13, and I went along to Moulton Park, Northampton, to talk to Jon about his new venture, which focuses on conditioning/personal training and weight loss.
 It’s not a gym, per se, this is all about customised/tailored programmes for individuals who are willing to pay for results.
 Aside from a wealth of experience (details below), he has a nifty machine that measures EVERYTHING and can kick start your journey into peak health and fitness (the Muddy MOT was surprisingly ok, no big red flags other than I could probably build up my muscle mass, but it’ll be holiday season soon, so there’ll be lots of suitcase carrying, ha ha)!

 Back to the results that WILL happen if you sign up… Jon will apply all he has learned in the last 22 years and is convinced they will work, because they have for him!
 He wasn’t always a sport Billy by all accounts!
 An overweight teenager and living an unhealthy lifestyle in his 20s, Jon got sick of being a fat guy and decided to focus on his health and shape up and improve his lifestyle, exercise habits and diet.